-Chicago police officer killing of black teen was unjustifiable: prosecutor
+Chicago police killing of black teen was unjustifiable: prosecutor

 The case will largely turn on whether jurors believe Van Dyke reasonably feared for his safety when he shot McDonald.

-Gleason told jurors on Thursday that an officer can only use deadly force “when it’s reasonable and necessary,” a standard that she said Van Dyke had fallen short of meeting.
+Prosecutor Jody Gleason told jurors on Thursday that an officer can only use deadly force “when it’s reasonable and necessary,” a standard that she said Van Dyke had fallen short of meeting.

-“This case has been about exaggerating the threat and trying to hide behind the police shield,” prosecutor Jody Gleason told jurors on Thursday.
+“This case has been about exaggerating the threat and trying to hide behind the police shield,” Gleason said.
 “Why?
 Because there’s no justification for shooting Laquan McDonald that night.
 Not one shot.
 Not the first shot.
 Not the 16th shot.”

 Prosecutors say the video, taken from a dashboard camera and repeatedly shown to the jury, shows McDonald was not moving toward Van Dyke when he began firing and that he continued to shoot after McDonald fell to the ground.

-But Van Dyke’s attorney Daniel Herbert argued the video did not show the scene from Van Dyke’s perspective.
-Van Dyke, he argued, arrived as the “threat level” was rising and had been trained to continue shooting until the threat had ended.
+But Van Dyke’s attorney Daniel Herbert argued that the video did not show the scene from Van Dyke’s perspective.
+Van Dyke, he said, arrived as the “threat level” was rising and had been trained to continue shooting until the threat had ended.

+“It’s a tragedy, but not a murder,” Herbert said.
+“And it’s a tragedy that could have been prevented with one simple step.
+At any point throughout that 20-some-minute rampage, had Laquan McDonald dropped that knife, he’d be here today.”

-Van Dyke took the witness stand in his own defense on Tuesday, telling jurors he felt threatened because McDonald held a knife and was advancing toward him at the time he began firing.
+Van Dyke took the witness stand in his own defense on Tuesday, telling jurors he felt threatened because McDonald was advancing toward him at the time he began firing.

+The officer said the dashboard camera video, which was taken from the side, does not show what occurred from his point of view.

 Van Dyke’s lawyers have portrayed McDonald as an out-of-control, dangerous criminal who was under the influence of a drug.